hep-gc/repoman/repoman-client/README.markdown

 --------------------------------

 1. Install prerequisites

-`$ yum install python-setuptools`
+        $ yum install python-setuptools

-`$ easy_install pip`
+        $ easy_install pip

 2. Install repoman-client

         $ pip install repoman-client

+3. Run repoman

+        make-config --repo REPO

-3. Run repoman make-config --repo REPO .
-This will create a configuration file in ~/.repoman-client.
-If you need to specify a different userkey/usercertificate than a grid proxy certificate, use --usercert USER_CERT --userkey USER_KEY.
-      You can also specify a custom configuration file by exporting the REPOMAN_CLIENT_CONFIG variable in your BASH terminal, and custom snapshotting locations with  --snapshot_location SNAPSHOT_IMAGE_LOCATION --mount_location SNAPSHOT_MOUNT_LOCATION
+This will create a configuration file in `~/.repoman-client`.
+If you need to specify a different userkey/usercertificate than a grid proxy certificate, use `--usercert USER_CERT --userkey USER_KEY`.
+You can also specify a custom configuration file by exporting the REPOMAN_CLIENT_CONFIG variable in your BASH terminal, and custom snapshotting locations with  `--snapshot_location SNAPSHOT_IMAGE_LOCATION --mount_location SNAPSHOT_MOUNT_LOCATION`

-5. Run repoman-client with the command repoman.
+4. Run repoman-client with the command `repoman`.

 Repoman-client uses grid certificates to authenticate with the repoman server.
 Ensure that you have a valid, RFC-compliant grid proxy certificate before running repoman.
-(e.g. $ grid-proxy-init -rfc)
+(e.g. `$ grid-proxy-init -rfc`)

 Command Listing
 --------------------------------